 Research shows that tax season gives Americans anxiety.
 And confusion still reigns around how to prepare taxes.

-Also, it's also important to consider that accountants provide a different type of service to these two tax preparation solutions.
+Also, it's important to consider that accountants provide a different type of service to these two tax preparation solutions.

 TurboTax offers users a self-serve tax preparation platform.
 The platform is laid out to be highly user-friendly, with many of the fields formatted in a questionnaire style.